JapanColorado/article-to-anki/readme.md

 - Extracts key points and definitions from articles
 - Generates Anki-compatible plain-text files

-## TODO - Finish first version and make documentation!
+## TODO - Finish first version and make documentation

+## Wishlist/Ideas

+- Flag to have a second pass of the model refine/thin out the cards.